Eugène Fromentin: Life and career

 Fromentin, who maintained that "art is the expression of the invisible by means of the visible", was much influenced in style by Eugène Delacroix.
 His works are distinguished by striking composition, great dexterity of handling and brilliancy of colour.
 In them is given with great truth and refinement the unconscious grandeur of barbarian and animal attitudes and gestures.
 His later works, however, show signs of an exhausted vein and of an exhausted spirit, accompanied or caused by physical enfeeblement.

-But it must be observed that Fromentin's paintings show only one side of a genius that was perhaps even more felicitously expressed in literature, though with less profusion.
-Dominique, first published in the Revue des deux mondes in 1862, and dedicated to George Sand, is remarkable among the fiction of the century for delicate and imaginative observation and for emotional earnestness.

 Fromentin's other literary works include Visites artistiques (1852); Simples Pèlerinages (1856); Un été dans le Sahara (1857); Une année dans le Sahel (1858).
 In 1876 he was an unsuccessful candidate for the Academy.
 He died suddenly at La Rochelle on 27 August 1876.